Peer Review Guidelines

-3.12.
+3.11.
 The author revises the manuscript according to the referees’ comments and/or provides a detailed response to the referees.
-The author prints out and signs his/her report and forwards it to the Board Secretary as a .pdf file.

 3.13.
 If the author forwards the revised manuscript more one month from the date of submission of referees’ reports, the manuscript is regarded as submitted anew.

 4. Decision for accept for publication or reject